 Figure 3 shows the stages of the trial and the different levels of drop out which led to the final analysis sample.
 Overall five patients randomised into the trial were found to be ineligible post randomisation.
 For three of these patients (two active two-group patients and one usual care two-group patient) this was discovered shortly after randomisation and the patients were advised to return the drops and not complete the diary.
 For the other two of these patients, however, this was only noticed after follow-up had been completed.
 Given that our analysis was on an intention-to-treat basis they were included in all analyses but excluded in a sensitivity analysis.31 Further detail of the availability of data on the two key outcomes of antibiotic use over eight days and pain reported are given in Table 1.

-XX
+Figure XX.
+Projected and actual recruitment (October 2016 to April 2017)